 What is the mega backdoor Roth strategy?

-When converted, these funds also gain the other benefits of a Roth account, including no required minimum distributions (RMDs) (beginning in 2024 for plans), a tax-free asset for your heirs and potential access to tax- and penalty-free contributions before retirement.
+When converted, these funds also gain the other benefits of a Roth account, including no required minimum distributions (RMDs), a tax-free asset for your heirs and potential access to tax- and penalty-free contributions before retirement.

 How do you execute a mega backdoor Roth strategy?

 There are generally two ways to execute the MBD Roth: an in-plan Roth conversion and an in-service distribution.
-Depending on what your plan allows, you may have one, both or neither of these methods available to you.
+Depending on the features of your plan, you may have one, both or neither of these methods available to you.
 As such, it’s important to review your plan’s Summary Plan Description and talk with your plan administrator, whose contact information is typically on quarterly statements, to determine which options may be available to you.

 How do you manage the taxes with the mega backdoor Roth?